- Eligibility Criteria for Buying a New EC

 Before applying for a new EC, knowing the various executive condo eligibility criteria is important.

-This article will explain who can buy a new EC and the HDB regulations they must meet.
-These include ownership, citizenship, household income, age, composition of applicants, and sale restrictions, amongst many others.
+This article will explain who can buy a new EC and HDB regulations on ownership.
+These include citizenship, household income, age, composition of applicants, and sale restrictions, amongst many others.

-Executive Condominiums (ECs) are a unique housing option in Singapore that bridges the gap between public housing and private condominiums and are governed by the Housing and Development Board (HDB).
+Executive Condominium (EC) is a unique housing option in Singapore that bridges the gap between public housing and private condos and is governed by the Housing and Development Board (HDB).

 Developed by private developers but subject to certain HDB terms and conditions, ECs offer features and amenities similar to private condos but at more affordable prices as the land is subsidised.
-This is to cater to the “sandwiched class” whose monthly household incomes exceed the limit eligible to purchase a BTO flat (capped at $14,000), but cannot afford a private condo.
+This is to cater to the “sandwiched class” whose monthly household incomes exceed the limit eligible to purchase a BTO flat (capped at $14,000), but not exceeding $16,000, which may price them out of buying a private condo.

-Understanding these executive condo eligibility requirements is crucial in preventing potential buyer’s remorse and future complications.
-But firstly, let’s check out the basic eligibility criteria and then the additional criteria for the following segments of buyers:
+When buying an executive condo, understanding the eligibility requirements is crucial to prevent potential buyer’s remorse and future complications.
+But firstly, let's check out the basic eligibility criteria and then the additional criteria for the following segments of buyers:

 The basic executive condo eligibility criteria to own a new EC in Singapore are as follows: